 The Downside

-Students at Urban Assembly for Global Commerce learn about the business of transporting goods around the world, such as coffee or computer parts, a field called supply chain management.
-New York City is the third largest port in the United States, which makes it convenient for students to visit massive container ships at the Red Hook terminal, and ports in Brooklyn or New Jersey.
+At Urban Assembly for Global Commerce, students study how the things we use, like food, clothes, and computer parts, get from where they're made to where they’re sold.
+This whole process is called supply chain management.
+New York City is the third largest port in the United States, making it convenient for students to intern at commerce-related businesses and visit massive container ships at the Red Hook terminal, and ports in Brooklyn or New Jersey.

-By 12th grade, students must solve an industry-specific problem, such as how to bring cellphone parts from far-flung areas of the world to one place for assembling, and present their solutions to industry experts, some of whom consult with the school.
+By 12th grade, students must solve an industry-specific problem, such as how to bring cellphone parts from around the world to one place for assembling.
+They present their solutions to industry experts.
+The school partners with the New York Metropolitan Transportation Council, the Port Authority, and other companies.
+MySchools lists Cisco Network Academy as an activity, a class in which students study how computer networks operate.

 Get more from InsideSchools